SvrT31/gazebo_basics/diff_bot/README.md

-### Hello!
+## Hello!
 So, you decided to open the folder and actually see whats going on?
 Good for you and thank you for showing interest!

 You will find a lot of files in here.
 What you will also see in this repository is a folder called "sensors" and "worlds".

 I have purposefully not added most of the sensors and kept the world empty in the gazebo.launch file.
-If you want to launch a world (ie, add a world to the simulation), you have to run -
+If you want to launch a world (ie, add a world to the simulation), you have to do the following steps -

+1) Go into the "worlds" folder, and cut the "winding_valley_heightmap" folder.
+2) Toggle on hidden files in your file explorer.
+3) You will find a ".gazebo" folder.
+Inside that folder, there is another folder named "models".
+4) Paste thsi "winding_valley_heightmap" in that folder.

+Now, open a termincal and run this -
 ```
 roslaunch diff_bot all.launch
 ```